animesh-s/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I lead Personalized Media Generation in the Llama org at Meta.
+I lead Controllable Media Generation in the Superintelligence org at Meta.
 I received my Master's degree from Purdue University in 2018 and Bachelor's degree from IIT Kharagpur in 2014.
 I work on large-scale machine learning algorithms for image and video generation, object recognition, retrieval and representation learning at the intersection of vision and language.